-Global lithium reserves are estimated to be 14 million metric tons (MT) and lithium is mined from three types of deposits: brines, pegmatites and sedimentary rocks.
+Lithium brine deposits play an important role in the world’s supply of lithium.
+Global lithium reserves are estimated to stand at 14 million metric tons (MT), and lithium is mined from three types of deposits: brines, pegmatites and sedimentary rocks.

 Continental brines and pegmatites (or hard-rock ore) are the main sources for commercial lithium production.
-According to a 2011 University of Michigan study published in the Journal of Industrial Ecology, “[t]he feasibility of recovering lithium economically from any deposit depends on the size of the deposit, its lithium content (referred to as “grade” for ores and “concentration” for brines), the content of other elements, and the processes that are used to remove the lithium-bearing material from the deposit and extract lithium from it.”
+According to a 2011 University of Michigan study published in the Journal of Industrial Ecology, “[t]he feasibility of recovering lithium economically from any deposit depends on the size of the deposit, its lithium content (referred to as ‘grade’ for ores and ‘concentration’ for brines), the content of other elements, and the processes that are used to remove the lithium-bearing material from the deposit and extract lithium from it.”

 An overview of lithium brine deposits

 Generally, lithium extraction from brine sources has proven more economical than production from hard-rock ore.
 While hard-rock lithium production once dominated the market, the majority of lithium carbonate is now produced from continental brines in Latin America, primarily due to the lower cost of production.
-That said, Australia was still the world’s largest lithium producer in 2015 in terms of mined production, and most of that came from the Greenbushes hard-rock lithium project.
+That said, Australia was still the world’s largest lithium producer in 2016 in terms of mined production, and most of that came from the Greenbushes hard-rock lithium operation.